shadybraden/compose/traefik/README.md

-# Reverse Proxy

-## Sample yaml to add to a container.
+# Sample yaml to add to a container.

 Change port and SUBDOMAIN as needed